grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/300 Analyze results.md

 ---

 The end-of-test summary provides only an overview of performance.
-In real analysis, it helps to be able to analyze the test along data points and for specific requests.
+When testing, it helps to be able to analyze the test along data points and for specific requests.

 In this tutorial, learn how to:
 - Use tags to filter results